- Life & Culture

 The relaxed off-piste policy at Cortina is ideal for tree skiing.
 Home to steep runs with deep powder, you’ll experience some of the best tree riding in the world at this resort.
 There’s a ski-in-ski-out hotel here, too, which makes getting in and out more enjoyable.

-Although, there is an excellent onsen, with an outdoor section that gives a beautiful view of the ski resort.
+With affordable prices, it’s great if you’re looking to spend a few days up the mountain.
+Complete with an excellent onsen and an outdoor section that gives a beautiful view of the ski resort.

 3. Aomori Spring Ski Resort